 We derive our revenues predominantly by providing construction products and services for both public and private infrastructure projects, with an emphasis on highways, roads, bridges, airports and commercial and residential sites.
 Our projects represent a mix of federal, state, municipal and private customers.
 We also derive revenues from the sale of HMA, aggregates, and liquid asphalt cement to customers.
 Revenues derived from projects are recognized as performance obligations are satisfied over time (formerly known as the percentage-of-completion method), measured by the relationship of total cost incurred compared to total estimated contract costs (cost-to-cost input method).
 Changes in job performance, job conditions and estimated profitability, including those arising from contract penalty provisions and final contract settlements, may result in revisions to estimated costs and income, and are recognized in the period in which the revisions are determined.
-Revenues derived from the sale of HMA, aggregates, and liquid asphalt cement to the period in which the revisions are determined.
-Revenues derived from the sale of HMA, aggregates, and liquid asphalt cement are recognized when risks associated with ownership have passed to the customer.
+Revenues derived from the sale of HMA, aggregates, and liquid asphalt cement are recognized when the risks associated with ownership have passed to the customer.